United Way of the Titusville’s Martha Volkstadt Memorial Scholarship Award for Volunteerism Applications Available

 United Way Volkstadt Memorial Award for Volunteer Service Winners Announced

-The United Way of the Titusville Region is proud to announce the 2020 recipients of the Volkstadt Memorial Award for Volunteer Service to the Titusville Community.
+The United Way of the Titusville Region is proud to announce the 2021 recipient of the Volkstadt Memorial Award for Volunteer Service to the Titusville Community.

 The Volkstadt Memorial Scholarship and Award was established in 1999 through a charitable donation from the estate of the late Charles and Martha Volkstadt.
 Mrs. Volkstadt was the Director of the United Way for 25 years.
 “She understood the importance of volunteerism in the community, and instilling a passion for volunteerism in our youth,” stated Terri Ann Wig, Chief Professional Officer of the Titusville Region.
 The purpose of the Volkstadt Memorial Scholarship is to accentuate the importance of volunteerism in the community and to recognize those students who provide volunteer service, according to Wig.”

-McAllister is the daughter of Dr. Scott and Donna McAllister of Titusville.
-Ms. McAllister is strong academically with a current GPA of 4.47; high honor roll throughout her high school career and is a member of the National Honor Society.
-Kate is very involved in extra-curricular activities at Titusville High School including THS Student United Way, Director; Rotary Interact Club, Director; Class President 2019-2018; Founder and President of the SPARK (Spreading Positivity and Reinforcing Kindness) Club; Captain of the Varsity Swim Team; Varsity Cheerleading; Spirit Club; and Student Council.
-Kate is also involved in dance, participated in the Rotary Foreign Exchange Program in Spain and was in the Junior/Senior Class play in 2018 and 2019.
+Wakefield is the daughter of Amanda Wakefield and Michael Wakefield and step-father Russell Sines.
+Ms. Wakefield is strong academically with a current GPA of 4.20; high honor roll throughout her high school career and is a member of the National Honor Society.
+Brooklyn is very involved in extra-curricular activities at Titusville High School including THS Student United Way, President; Rotary Interact Club, President; Ignite Mentor, Art Club, and Varsity Club.
+Brooklyn is also involved in athletics including Volleyball where she is a four year letterman; Cheerleading and Track.

-Kate will be attending Clemson University in South Carolina and is enrolled in the Pre-Professional Health Studies in pursuit of a medical career.
+Brooklyn will be attending Gannon University and is enrolled in the in the nursing program.